bfritscher/typesense-dashboard/README.md

 Use https://bfritscher.github.io/typesense-dashboard/ or build and install on your own server

 #### Limitation
-When using in your browser from an https adresse your server must also be behind SSL.
+When using in your browser from an https address your server must also be behind SSL.
 Or you will get a MixedContent Network Error.
 (You might allow mix content in your browser, but this is not recommended).

 #### Docker